 - (with Virginia Hill).
 Speaker visibility in syntax.
 GLOW in Asia XI.
 February 20–22.

 - (with Kevin Tang).
 The importance of sampling and task effects: Turkish Partial Reduplication revisited.
-The 14th Old World Conference in Phonology.
+The 14th Old World Conference in Phonology (OCP 14).
 February 20–22.

 - The Development of the Copula in Arabic Varieties.
 Language Contact, Continuity and Change in the Emergence of Modern Hebrew.
 Hebrew University of Jerusalem.
 July 4-6.[slides]

 - Discourse participants in the nominal domain.
-WAFL 12 – 12th Workshop on Formal Altaic Linguistics.
+Talk at the 12th Workshop on Formal Altaic Linguistics (WAFL 12).
 May 13-15.

 - Agreement and Anaphora in the context of Imposters.
-WCCFL 34 – The West Coast Conference on Formal Linguistics Poster Presentation.
+Poster at the 34th West Coast Conference on Formal Linguistics (WCCFL 34).
 April 29-May 1.

 - Discourse participants in the nominal domain.
-GLOW 39 – Workshop on Phonological and Syntactic Reconstruction of Speech Acts.
+Talk at the GLOW 39 – Workshop on Phonological and Syntactic Reconstruction of Speech Acts.
 April 8.

 - On Copular Clauses in Cherokee.
-WSCLA 21 – 21st Workshop on Structure and Constituency in Languages of the Americas.
+Talk at the 21st Workshop on Structure and Constituency in Languages of the Americas (WSCLA 21).
 The Université du Québec à Montréal (UQAM).
 April 1-3.

 - (with Robert Frank).
 Agreeing with Imposters: Evidence for a Local vs. Non-local Person Contrast.
-PLC40 – The 40th Penn Linguistics Conference.
+Talk at the 40th Penn Linguistics Conference (PLC 40).
 March 18-20.

 - What can vocatives tell us about the speech act layer?.
 SYNC.
 NYU, December 5.